+Community Relevance

-Community Relevance (ECE) programs and their implementation in Philippines at the beginning development there is a need for the establishment of best practices not only on a policy and systemic level but also in the area of curriculum design and implementation.
+Early Childhood Education (ECE) programs and their implementation among the urban poor in the Philippines are still, on the whole, at the beginning stages of development.
+Therefore, there is a need for the establishment of best practices not only on a policy and systemic level but also in the area of curriculum design and implementation.
 This is not as easy as the use of a standardized curriculum such as that of kindergarten and other basic education, as this would undermine the flexibility and child directed learning models that are valuable in ECE.
 Instead, it is about an integration of best practices in the areas of school readiness, or academic skills such as literacy and numeracy skills, and developing skills such as creativity and imagination.
 With much of the past emphasis of early childhood development surrounding school readiness skills such as literacy and numeracy skills, it is important to begin to explore ways that promote the development of these academic skills in a developmentally appropriate way.

-Some study on these three areas has been done separately, however there has been little done to in the way of research that explores the integration of these three curricular foci.
+Some study on these three areas (ECE, arts education, and creativity/imagination) has been done separately, however there has been little done to in the way of research that explores the integration of these three curricular foci.

 As mentioned above MMP has developed a curriculum that exemplifies the beginnings of an integration of arts, skill based, and academic based curriculum.
 Therefore, the potential implications of this research are significant for MMP as it motivates further development within their curriculum design, but is also significant to the larger ECE provider community as it represents new levels of integration yet to be studied within this educational and cultural context.

-Theological Framework
+Transformational Conversational Theological Framework

-As a Christian faith-based organization, MMP has a rich history and theological framework for their engagement with community partners, institutions, and communities
+As a Christian faith-based organization, MMP has a rich history and theological framework for their engagement with community partners, institutions, and communities.
+This framework, which is described in more detail by Viv Grigg (2010) by what he calls a “Transformational Conversational Approach,” recognizes that holistic discussion that brings change must engage in the multiple “conversations” that are occurring at the national, city, and community level.
+By incorporating the feedback of children, community members, educators, administrators, and pastors, MMP strengthens this ongoing conversation, both in the theological and educational networks.

+National and City Conversation

-focus of working primarily with the urban poor churches, and educational institutions such as University of the Philippines signifies a rich theological framework of holistic community transformation among the urban poor of Manila.
-There is an evident desire to bring transformation at the level of those who are influential in defining and refining educational practices.
-This is another way MMP increases their influence to impact the lives of individuals and communities. engagement in not limited to the community level, and city level, but also impactful at the national level.
-As an organization that h with the development of over 700 schools throughout Metro Manila, MMP has almost thirty years of the progression in ECE on a systematic level, has been a pioneer in recognizing the value of and investing in its development.
+MMP’s focus of working primarily with the urban poor churches, and educational institutions such as the University of the Philippines and Asian Theological Seminary signifies a rich theological framework of holistic community transformation among the urban poor of Manila.
+There is an evident desire to bring transformation at the level of those who are influential in defining and refining educational practices in the Philippines.
+This is another way MMP increases their influence to impact the lives of individuals and communities.
+In this way, the engagement in not limited to the community level, and city level, but is also impactful at the national level.
+As an organization that has helped with the development of over 700 schools throughout Metro Manila, MMP has almost thirty years of experience of the progression in ECE on a systematic level, and has been a pioneer in recognizing the value of Early Childhood Education and investing in its development.